UPPMAX/R-python-julia-matlab-HPC/docs/python/parallel.rst

 node.
 In the former, the bandwidth can be TB/s while in the latter GB/s.

-Now you can see that on a single node you already have several computing units (cores) and also a hierarchy of memory resources.
+Now you can see that on a single node you already have several computing units (cores) and also a hierarchy of memory resources which is denoted as Non Uniform Memory Access (NUMA).

 Why is parallel programming needed?
 -----------------------------------